Norwegian Forest Cat: Description

+Appearance

-The Norwegian Forest cat is strongly built and larger than an average cat.
+The Norwegian Forest Cat is strongly built and larger than an average cat.
 Adult females weigh 3.6–8 kg; males, 4.5–9 kg.
 The breed has a long, sturdy body; long legs; and a bushy tail.
 The coat consists of a long, thick, glossy, water-repellent top layer and a woolly undercoat and is thickest at the legs, chest, and head.
 The undercoat appears as a ruff.
 The profile of the breed is generally straight.
 Their water-resistant coat with a dense undercoat developed to help the cat survive in the harsh Scandinavian climate.

 The head is long with an overall shape similar to an equilateral triangle, a strong chin, and a muzzle of medium length; a square or round-shaped head is considered to be a defect.
-The eyes are almond shaped and oblique, and may be of any colour.
+The eyes are almond-shaped and oblique, and may be of any color.
 The ears are large, wide at the base, and high set, have a tufted top, are placed in the extension of the triangle formed by the head, and end with a tuft of hair like the ears of the lynx.

-All coat colors and divisions in the traditional, sepia and mink categories are accepted.
+All coat colors and divisions in the traditional, sepia, and mink categories are accepted.
 Since the cats have very strong claws, they are very good climbers, and can even climb rocks.

-Norwegian Forest cats that live primarily outdoors become swift and effective hunters, but the breed can also adapt to indoor life.
-The cats usually live to be 14 to 16 years old.
-As they are heavy-boned and tall, they eat more food than most other domestic breeds.

-Personality
+Behaviour

 They are friendly, intelligent, and generally good with people.
-The Norwegian Forest cat has a lot of energy.
-They are very interactive cats who enjoy being part of their family environment and love to play games.
+The Norwegian Forest Cat has a lot of energy.
 Fanciers note that these cats produce a variety of high-pitched "chirping" vocalizations.

+Norwegian Forest Cats that live primarily outdoors become swift and effective hunters, but the breed can also adapt to indoor life.

+A study comparing Norwegian Forest Cat kittens to Siamese, Oriental, and Abyssinian kittens found the Norwegian Forest Cat to be more likely to explore and try to escape.